 Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children

-Hepatitis B vaccine (HepB)
+1. Hepatitis B Vaccine (HepB)

-Minimum age: Birth
+Minimum Age: Birth

 After the Birth Dose:

-- Monovalent HepB should be used for doses administered before 6 weeks.
+- Monovalent HepB should be used for doses administered before age 6 weeks.
 The final dose should be administered no earlier than age 24 weeks.
-Infants who did not receive a birth dose should receive 3 doses of a HepB- containing vaccine on an age-appropriate schedule
+Infants who did not receive a HepB birth dose should receive three doses of a HepB- containing vaccine on an age-appropriate schedule.

-- It is permissible to administer 4 doses of HepB when combination vaccines are administered after the birth dose.
+- It is permissible to administer four doses of HepB when combination vaccines are administered after the birth dose.
 If monovalent HepB is used for doses after the birth dose, a dose at age 4 months is not needed.

-Rotavirus vaccine (RV)
+2. Rotavirus Vaccine (RV)

-Minimum age: 6 weeks
+Minimum Age: 6 Weeks

 - Vaccine strains of rotavirus are considerably attenuated.

-Minimum age: 6 weeks
+Minimum Age: 6 Weeks